alpo-p/marketplace/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Install the dependencies in requirements.txt.
+Clone this repository and install the dependencies in requirements.txt.
 Start the web application by running flask with command <code>flask run</code>.

 <!-- LICENSE -->
 ## License